uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

 A session on the consent process and special populations was moderated by Margaret Foster Riley, University of Virginia.
-Sally Powers, University of Massachusetts, Amherst, discussed how consent operates in her research on depression, which collects \"rich\" behavioral and biospecimen data (which can be recoded and analyzed as part of future analysis).
+Sally Powers, University of Massachusetts, Amherst, discussed how consent operates in her research on depression, which collects "rich" behavioral and biospecimen data (which can be recoded and analyzed as part of future analysis).
 The proposed changes to the Common Rule would require that prior consent is obtained for re-analysis of biospecimens, but that